 Pursuant to the California Environmental Quality Act (CEQA) an Initial Study has been prepared for the proposed project, which determined there could be significant impacts however, through the incorporation of mitigation measures, these impacts would be reduced to less than significant levels.
 Impacts to all other study areas were found to be less than significant.
 A Mitigated Negative Declaration (MND) has therefore been prepared.
 The public review period for the Initial Study and Draft MND commenced on November 1, 2016, and concluded on December 1, 2016.

 Copies of the Initial Study-Draft MND, and project design plans are available in the Planning Division, located at Claremont City Hall, 207 Harvard Avenue.
 The Initial Study-Draft MND may also be viewed at http://www.rinconconsultants.net/files/kgi/Keck Graduate Institute_Draft IS-MND_November 2016.pdf.

-The Traffic and Transportation Commission will review the traffic study and provide comments during this review period at their special meeting on Monday, November 28, 2016 at 7:00 p.m.
+The Traffic and Transportation Commission reviewed the traffic study and provided comments during this review period at their special meeting on Monday, November 28, 2016 at 7:00 p.m.

 Project Documents & Appendices - KGI Mixed Use Project IS & MND

 KGI IS & MND Documents